mdn/content/files/en-us/web/accessibility/aria/roles/document_role/index.md

   - Reference
 ---

-The `document` role is for focusable content within complex composite [widgets](/en-US/docs/Web/Accessibility/ARIA/Roles/widget_role) or [applications](/en-US/docs/Web/Accessibility/ARIA/Roles/application_role) for which assistive technologies can switch reading context back to a reading modelement.
+The `document` role is for focusable content within complex composite [widgets](/en-US/docs/Web/Accessibility/ARIA/Roles/widget_role) or [applications](/en-US/docs/Web/Accessibility/ARIA/Roles/application_role) for which assistive technologies can switch reading context back to a reading mode.

 ## Description